THE INSTITUTE OF MATHEMATICS

-Applications can be made at any time for grants up to a value of £600, although larger awards may exceptionally be granted.
-Those wishing to organise a conference with a mathematical theme may apply for grants up to £1200.
-Submissions must be made on the Small Grants Scheme application form Word file or click here for PDF.
+Applications can be made for grants up to a value of £600.
+Larger awards may exceptionally be granted for organizing a conference with a mathematical theme when the limit is £1200.

 Aims and Scope